BlazingDB/blazingsql/README.md

 # Disable Google Cloud Storage plugin
 ./build.sh disable-google-gs
 ```
-NOTE: By disabling the storage plugins you don't need to have install AWS SDK for C++ and Google Cloud Storage and any of its dependencies before.
+NOTE: By disabling the storage plugins you don't need to install previously AWS SDK C++ or Google Cloud Storage (neither any of its dependencies).

 ## Nightly Version